computational-metabolomics/dmagna-dma-paper/README.md

-# DMA of *D. magna* - Paper - Data analysis code and data
+# DMA of *D. magna* - Paper - Data analysis details for figures and summaries

 This repository provides a comprehensive set of R analysis code, supporting source data, and result files for the data-analysis summaries and figures in the Deep Metabolome Annotation (DMA) of *Daphnia magna* paper.
 Where complete figure-generation workflows are not included, the numerical input/source data are provided to support transparency and reuse.